Description of the HTTP API

 }

-Asterisk-marked parameters are optional.
+The parameters marked with * are optional.

-The parameters login and password are only specified if newbie = true.
+The login and password parameters are only specified if newbie = true.

-$ cat certificate.pem |base64
+$ cat certificate.pem | base64

-9) The BaseInfoResult object contains data on the downloaded viral bases:
+9)The BaseInfoResult object contains data on the downloaded virus bases:

 {

-"vdb_base_stamp" : number //Timestamp of the base
+"vdb_base_stamp" : number //Base timestamp

 }

-10) The VirusBaseInfo object contains the information on each virus base:
+10)The VirusBaseInfo object containing the detailed information about the virus base:

 {